rhjdjong/PythonMatters/_posts/2019-11-18-Everything-is-an-object-part-1-identity.md

 no influence over the result of this function call.
 In fact, an object does not even know its identity, only the Python runtime knows it.

 The usefulness of the built-in function `id()` is therefore limited.
+The function `id()` gives a representation of the identity of the object,
+*at the time that the function was called*.

 As stated earlier, the identity of an object can be reused after the object has been destroyed.
 This can happen even within one Python statement: